Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

   > [Info] In order to facilitate the assignment of sets in the further process, it is recommended to add the prefix **datahubset_** to all attribute sets created in the *DataHub* module.

-4. Click the *Entity Type* drop-down list and select the appropriate entity type.
+4. Click the *Entity type* drop-down list and select the appropriate entity type.
 The list of options may differ depending on the system configuration.

 [comment]: <> (More information about the entity type!)